Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 To organize the Great Perfection Vehicle, Kamalaśîla (ca. 700 - 750 CE) introduced emptiness in terms of the "Five Paths to Enlightenment", called : Accumulation, Preparation, Seeing, Meditation & No-More-Learning.
 In this scheme, the rational, conceptual realization of emptiness is part of the Path of Preparation, beginning with "superior seeing" and ending with "supreme Dharma".
 This is followed by various meditative realizations of emptiness on the Paths of Seeing, Meditation & No-More-Learning.

 But in no way is one's analytical insight into emptiness, established on the Path of Preparation, divorced from the Path of Accumulation preceding it.
-Accumulation calls for mindfullness dealing with sensate & mental objects (renunciation), as well as the end of self-cherishing, as in equanimity, joy, love & compassion.
+Accumulation calls for mindfullness dealing with sensate & mental objects (renunciation), as well as the end of self-cherishing, as in equanimity, joy, love & compassion (the "brahmaviharâs").
 These Four Immeasurables make the mind supple enough to effectively investigate emptiness (Insight Meditation).
 Without this accumulation of merit, emptiness yoga cannot establish "superior seeing".
 Without this, emptiness cannot be conceptually understood.

 When human beings only care for their own petty circles of trust and act accordingly, their minds miss the pliancy to grasp, assimilate & integrate the truth concerning the ultimate nature of phenomena.
-They cannot grasp at emptiness and discover the true state of affairs.
+They cannot understand emptiness and discover the true state of affairs.
 They need to realize this slowly.
 If ignorance is like mistaking a rope for a snake in a dark room, one may either turn on the light or carry the "snake" outside the room.
 Suddenly dangling the rope in the light before those panicstricken by the imagined "snake" may cause harm, while accepting the other is deluded by the "snake" and taking it outside the room, will cause relaxation and enable a gradual appreciation of how deluded one is and how powerful delusions can be.
 Accumulation is like taking the "snake" out.
 Teaching emptiness in a wrong way is like dangling the rope taken to be a snake.

 Only through compassion, the action of actually causing all possible others to be happy, does the mind slowly open up to take in the wisdom realizing the ultimate nature of things.
 Conventional truth, and in particular functional interdependence, the bedrock of method & compassion, must be grasped before the wisdom witnessing phenomena as they are can be entered.